 The rights of vulnerable adults to be protected by the Human Rights Act 1998 through incorporation of the European Convention on Human Rights 1950.
-Specifically, a vulnerable adult's right to life is protected (under Article 2 of the ECHR); their right to be protected from inhuman and de security (under Article grading treatment 5).
-Types of abuse (under Article 3) are listed in Appe ; and their righ ndix 1. nt to liberty and
+Specifically, a vulnerable adult's right to life is protected (under Article 2 of the ECHR); their right to be protected from inhuman and degrading treatment (under Article 3); and their right to liberty and security (under Article 5).
+Types of abuse are listed in Appendix 1.